Qualifications for the position:

 I have a beautiful little boy who is with me half time.

-I hope you will contact me if any of the above resonates with you!
+I hope you will contact me if you have a similar outlook on things!

 PS.
 If you refer to your car as your baby, I probably won't be a good match for you.